VGoshev/seafile-docker/README.md

 This image is based on latest [Alpine](https://hub.docker.com/_/alpine/) Docker image

+You can find Dockerfile and other usefull scripts for this image there: [Github](https://github.com/SunAngel/seafile-docker)

 Containers, based on this image should automatically configure Seafile enviroment if there isn't any and upgrade it if enviroment is from previous version of Seafile (by calling Seafile upgrade scripts).